je256/Maji-ndogo-water-survey/README.md

 ````

 ### Employee Contact Errors
-- The employee emails are missing from the email coulumn in the employee table
+- The employee emails are missing from the email column in the employee table
-- The email for each employee consists of their first name and last name with a fullstop('.') in between with the domain name 'ndogowater.gov' at the end
+- The email for each employee consists of their first name and last name with a fullstop('.') in between, with the domain name 'ndogowater.gov' at the end
-- After creating an email for each employee, it is updated into the email column
+- After creating an email for each employee, it is updated in the email column

 ````sql
 SELECT